By Peter Henderson

 But the two discuss Bonds taking shots of a substance that prosecutors contend was steroids, and Anderson, who previously pleaded guilty to distributing steroids, says in the context of testing athletes' urine, "... everything that I've been doing at this point, it's all undetectable."

 If convicted, Bonds would face a maximum of a decade in jail on each of five counts, although Illston could decide to sentence him to far less time.

 Bonds was given immunity from prosecution for his testimony in the Bay Area Laboratory Cooperative, or BALCO, steroids scandal case, but the immunity did not cover lying to the grand jury.

 Illston on Tuesday also refused to drop or modify one of five charges against Bonds, in another win for prosecutors.

 Bonds passed Hank Aaron to become Major League Baseball's career home run leader in 2007, but the record was tarnished the same year by a federal indictment charging he lied about use of performance-enhancing drugs.

-A government investigation of Northern California's BALCO led to its founder Victor Conte admitting to being guilty of steroid distribution in July 2005 in a plea deal.
+A government investigation of BALCO led to its founder, Victor Conte, admitted he was guilty of steroid distribution in July 2005 in a plea deal.